ibm-cloud-docs/cephaas/sds_capacity_performance.md

 # View storage capacity and performance
 {: #storage-capacity-performance}

-IBM Storage Ceph as a Service enables you to view the capacity and performance details of your deployments in real-time.
+{{site.data.keyword.cephaas_full_notm}} enables you to view the capacity and performance details of your deployments in real-time.
 {: shortdesc}

 To view capacity details of your deployment, in the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/software-defined-storage), click **Deployments** > **Name** link.